 Now we need to cut the second paper plate in the same shape.

-Finally, cut out the eyes, nose, and mouth from yellow or black construction paper and stick it on the pumpkin.
 Now, make the pumpkin more wide open by gently pushing the paper plates apart from the inside so you will see an inverted V shape on the sides.